 An example of trade promotion in practice is the fruit snack company Welch’s.
 In 2017, they turned to TPO to help rectify low promotional ROI, siloed planning, and poor budget adherence.

-Understanding what drives sales
+Understanding what boost sales

 Analytics can help retail businesses to better understand what drives their sales.
 Knowing key factors that impact promotional campaigns (whether there is a pull-forward effect, in-category cannibalization, or cross-category cannibalization) should lead to better sales planning.